romwasserman/romwasserman.github.io/about.md

 I came to Quinnipiac to pursue my dream to be a professional soccer player, as I am playing for the men's soccer team here, and at the same time to earn a degree in a high level learning area.

 I like to play sports with friends and family, play video games, read books, and go to the beach.
 I like nature and archaeology.
-My family and I traveled all around the world!
+My family and I travel all around the world!

 # About my family!